stv707/redhat_training/rh134/selinux/README.md

 5. If Step 4 done, you now have a reverse shell (hacked shell) to servera from workstation run the following command to create a exploit file and run the exploit
->> the exploit file is just an shell script, in real life, an attacker could run a real exploit !!
+>> the exploit file is just a shell script, in real life, an attacker could run a real exploit !!
 ```sh
 sh-4.4$ cd /tmp